modelscope/MemoryScope/examples/cli/CLI_README.md

 # The Cli Interface of MemoryScope

 ## Usage
+Before running, follow the [**Installation**](../../docs/installation.md#iii-install-from-pypi) guidelines in Readme, and start the Docker image first.
 MemoryScope can be launched in two different ways:

 ### 1. Using YAML Configuration File